ChalmersGU-data-structure-courses/general-course-information/exercises/6-graphs.md

 <img src="img/graph-G1.png" width="200" />

 **G2** [S&W 4.3.3].
-Show that if a graph’s edges all have distinct weights, the MST is unique.
+Show that if the edges of a graph all have distinct weights, the graph has a unique MST.

 ### Shortest paths (H)